Violent crime is up. Expanding the surveillance state is not the solution

 The danger doesn’t end there, either.
 The law enforcement tendency to use ShotSpotter exclusively in predominantly Black and Latino communities is poised to further the already disproportionate rate of police brutality in those communities.
 It was a ShotSpotter alert this past March, for instance, that sent police to a street in Chicago where they ended up shooting and killing 13-year-old Adam Toledo.

+Atlanta-based company Flock Safety has made headlines recently for its $150 million Series D round of funding, and pledge to reduce crime by 25% in the next three years.
 Operating on motion sensors, Flock Safety pairs solar-powered license-plate readers with cloud-based software.
 Police have used license-plate readers for at least a decade, but the ones made by Flock Safety are said to be more powerful than their predecessors.
 They automatically take down the make, model, color, and distinguishing marks of any vehicle that passes by, and record the date and time as well.
 Flock Safety also issues an alert whenever it spots a known stolen vehicle, or one that has fled a crime scene.

-These devices are currently set up in 1,200 communities in 40 states, in coordination with over 700 law enforcement agencies.
-Just like ShotSpotter, though, they can also be used to unsavory ends.
+The devices are currently set up in 1,200 communities in 40 states, in coordination with over 700 law enforcement agencies.

+Just like gunshot detection systems, however, license plate readers on the whole can be used for unsavory ends.

-Beyond merely solving crimes like stolen cars, Flock Safety has been adopted by ICE agents to track down undocumented immigrants.
-These types of devices are also not immune to error.
-In 2018, for instance, a competing license-plate reader in the Bay Area led police to pull over a vehicle and point guns at the driver and his passenger, all over a rental car incorrectly identified as stolen.
+Beyond merely solving crimes like stolen cars, some of Flock Safety’s competitors have been adopted by ICE agents to track down undocumented immigrants.
+These types of devices are not immune to error either.
+In 2018, for instance, another license-plate reader in the Bay Area led police to pull over a vehicle and point guns at the driver and his passenger, all over a rental car incorrectly identified as stolen.

-These kinds of worrying problems extend beyond the surveillance tech favored by the police, however, and over to supposedly consumer-facing applications as well.

 Amazon’s Ring and Neighbors

-Note: [Correction: a previous version of this article incorrectly linked Flock Safety specifically to ICE.]